-- 1. Think introspectively about why they want to pursue a career in medicine and convey it in a wellwritten personal essay - 2.
-Apply concepts and knowledge from their premedical coursework to succeed on the MCAT - 3.
+1. Think introspectively about why they want to pursue a career in medicine and convey it in a well-written personal essay

+- 2. Apply concepts and knowledge from their premedical coursework to succeed on the MCAT - 3.
 Engage in meaningful, consistent community service - 4.
-Engage in consistent physician shadowing or other activities that allow observation of patientphysician interaction - 5.
+Engage in consistent physician shadowing or other activities that allow observation of patient-physician interaction - 5.
 Take leadership roles in student and community organizations - 6.
 Develop empathy, situational awareness and interpersonal communication skills - 7.
-Develop good social skills for interviews - 8.
+Develop good interviewing skills - 8.
 Practice for the MCAT and for interviews - 9.
 Plan for the cost of MCAT preparation, the MCAT, the CASPer and the medical school application